-If the campus nurse is not available, students should contact an Office of Student Affairs staff member or call Campus Security.
+If the campus nurse is not available, students should contact a Resident Assistant or call Campus Security.

 In the event of a medical emergency, students should contact 911 or a residence life staff member (such as the Director of Residence Life or resident assistant).